 MACRA Frequently Asked Questions

-This article presents some thoroughly researched frequently asked questions regarding MACRA from MACRA certified healthcare professionals.
+This article presents some thoroughly researched frequently asked questions regarding MACRA from MACRA-certified healthcare professionals.

 What is the Quality Payment Program?

 The Quality Payment Program enacts the key provisions of MACRA.
 It introduces new approaches to compensate physicians who provide healthcare services for Medicare Part B beneficiaries.
-The program replaces the previously used fee-for-service model to value-based care.
-The QPP creates two payment paths for physicians: Advanced APMs (AAPM) and Merit-based Incentive Payment System (MIPS).
+The program replaces the previously used fee-for-service model with value-based care.
+The QPP creates two payment paths for physicians: Advanced APMs (AAPM) and the Merit-based Incentive Payment System (MIPS).

 Who Participates in the QPP?